Pakistan's embattled PM faces tough no-confidence vote

 Associated Press

-ISLAMABAD (AP) — Pakistan’s embattled prime minister faces a tough no-confidence vote Saturday introduced by his political opponents, who say they have the votes to defeat him.
+ISLAMABAD (AP) — Pakistan’s embattled prime minister faces a tough no-confidence vote Saturday, introduced by political opponents who say they have the votes to defeat him.

-A combined opposition that spans the political spectrum from left to radically religious says it has the 172 votes it needs in Pakistan’s 342-seat Parliament to oust Prime Minister Imran Khan.
+A combined opposition that spans the political spectrum from the left to the radically religious says it has the 172 votes it needs in Pakistan’s 342-seat Parliament to oust Prime Minister Imran Khan.

 Khan took to national television on the eve of the vote calling on supporters to take to the streets to protest on Sunday, an indication he believed he would lose the vote.
 Pakistan’s five-member Supreme Court on Thursday blocked Khan’s bid to stay in power, ruling that his move to dissolve Parliament and call early elections was illegal.

 In a brief exchange in Parliament on Saturday, opposition leader Shahbaz Sharif warned against further delays.
-Sharif is a likely candidate to replace Khan should Khan lose the vote, which the opposition introduced last month accusing the prime minister of economic mismanagement that has driven up prices and interest rates.
+Sharif is a likely candidate for prime minister should Khan lose the vote.
+The opposition introduced the motion last month, accusing the prime minister of economic mismanagement that has driven up prices and interest rates.

 The U.S. State Department has denied any involvement in Pakistan’s internal politics.
 Deputy State Department spokeswoman Jalina Porter told reporters on Friday there was “absolutely no truth to these allegations.”